Animal Adoption Process

 You’ve probably already set your heart on one of our fantastic animals for adoption, but it’s important that you check the animal’s profile very carefully.
 This covers their suitability for living with children and whether the animal is happy to live with other animals.

-You’re then welcome to visit the office and complete our homefinder questionnaire.
+You’re then welcome to visit the office during visiting times and complete our homefinder questionnaire.
 Our staff will then recommend an appropriate animal for you to consider/meet.
+You do not need to book an appointment.

 Place a Deposit